PAHdb/AmesPAHdbPythonSuite/examples/README.md

-This is the examples directory accompanying the AmesPAHdbPythonSuite and can be used to verify correct installation of the package and as a templete for using pypahdb in your own code.
+This is the examples directory accompanying the AmesPAHdbPythonSuite and can be used to verify correct installation of the package and as a template for using pypahdb in your own code.

 The files can be directly run from the terminal, e.g.,: